formkit/docs-content/essentials/icons.md

 The `createThemePlugin` takes 4 optional arguments:

 - `theme`: A string representation of a FormKit theme name, eg. `'genesis'`.
-When provided, if a a matching FormKit theme is found it will be loaded via CDN automatically.
+When provided, if a matching FormKit theme is found, it will be loaded via CDN automatically.
 - `icons`: An object of SVG icons to be added to the internal `iconRegistry`.
 Keys are icon names and values are SVGs, eg `{ heart: '<svg ...' }`
 - `iconLoaderUrl`: A function that receives `iconName` and returns a URL where the icons can be loaded not found in the `iconRegistry`.
 [See example](#using-fontawesome-with-a-custom-iconloaderurl)
 - `iconLoader`: A function that receives `iconName` and returns a Promise that resolves to a SVG (as a string) or `undefined`.
 Use this when you need more control than just overriding the `iconLoaderUrl`.
 [See example](#an-example-heroicons-iconloader)

-Once the theme plugin is installed in your project your FormKit inputs will have icon props available to use.
+Once the theme plugin is installed in your project, your FormKit inputs will have icon props available to use.

 ## Registering icons